Home >

 preservation of history and traditions of Special Warfare units,

 past and present.
-The association is organized exclusively for
+The association was organized exclusively for

 as a tax exempt organization under Section 501(c) (3) of the

 civilians.
-There are several categories of membership and donor
+There were several categories of membership and donor

 consisting of an Executive Board and a fifteen-member Advisory